-You now receive occasional emails from PACC because some time in the past you subscribed to our communication services, or gave us the go-ahead or opted in to receive information from PACC about industry news, standards, guidelines, opportunities, precedents, and publications.
+PACC sends occasional emails about industry news, standards, guidelines, opportunities, precedents, and publications to people who opt in to receive information, and to others who need current, reliable privacy/access information in their roles.
 Even if you did not initiate contact, you might receive email from PACC — and we are careful to ensure that that, too, complies with current anti-spam legislation.

-To continue to stay up-to-date about the issues, activities and achievements relevant to Canadians interested in or affected by information privacy and access to information, especially those in Canada’s broad access and privacy community, simply click this link to express your consent and ensure uninterrupted communications.
+To continue to stay up-to-date about the issues, activities and achievements relevant to Canadians interested in or affected by information privacy and access to information, especially those in Canada’s broad access and privacy community, simply click this link to indicate your consent and ensure uninterrupted communications.

 A few key points about CASL: